-1. Fences greater than three and one-half feet (3.5') in height in the front yard shall be set back to be flush or behind the a permanent building frontage.
-Where there is no building frontage building, fences greater than three and one-half feet (3.5') in height that are adjacent to a public street shall be set back minimally ten feet (10') from the back of sidewalk, or right-of-way if there is no sidewalk, so as to allow for street trees and landscaping between the fence and the sidewalk, or future sidewalk.
+1. Fences greater than three and one-half feet (3.5') in height shall be set back to be flush or behind the building frontage.
+Where there is no building frontage, fences greater than three and one-half feet (3.5') in height that are adjacent to a public street shall be set back minimally ten feet (10') from the back of sidewalk, or planned sidewalk, so as to allow for street trees and landscaping between the fence and the sidewalk.
 2. Fences and retaining walls shall not be allowed within 5' of the Greenbelt or Nature Path travel way.